redhat-developer/service-binding-operator/examples/multiple_services/README.md

 ```

 Create the ETCD cluster `etcd-demo` by pushing the "+" button on the top right
-corner and pasting the following:
+corner and paste the following:

 ```yaml
 ---